History of African Americans in Chicago: Achievements

-In the early 20th century many prominent African Americans were Chicago residents, including Republican and later Democratic congressman William L. Dawson (America's most powerful black politician) and boxing champion Joe Louis.
-America's most widely read black newspaper, the Chicago Defender, was published there and circulated in the South as well.
+In the late 19th and early 20th century many prominent African Americans were Chicago residents, including Republican and later Democratic congressman William L. Dawson (America's most powerful Black politician) and boxing champion Joe Louis.
+America's most widely read Black newspaper, the Chicago Defender, was published there and circulated in the South, helping to facilitate the Great Migration of Southern Blacks to Chicago and other northern cities during the first half of the 20th century.
+Ida B. Wells, a Black woman journalist and civil rights activist, spearheaded a national anti-lynching movement, co-founded the National Association of Colored Women (1896), established the first Black kindergarten in Chicago (1897), and co-founded the NAACP (1909), among her many other achievements.

+Chicago also saw some of the first instances of Black labor organization in the country.
+In 1909, tired of poor working conditions, porters for the Pullman Train Company began their first attempts to unionize but encountered heavy opposition.
+Later, Black Pullman porters organized secretively to the Brotherhood of the Sleeping Car Porters in 1925.

+During the Bronzeville Renaissance period, Chicago hosted many of the nation's leading Black artists, writers, and performers.

 After long efforts, in the late 1930s, workers organized across racial lines to form the United Meatpacking Workers of America.
-By then, the majority of workers in Chicago's plants were black, but they succeeded in creating an interracial organizing committee.
+By then, the majority of workers in Chicago's plants were Black, but they succeeded in creating an interracial organizing committee.
 It succeeded in organizing unions both in Chicago and Omaha, Nebraska, the city with the second largest meatpacking industry.
 This union belonged to the Congress of Industrial Organizations (CIO), which was more progressive than the American Federation of Labor.
 They succeeded in lifting segregation of job positions.
 For a time, workers achieved living wages and other benefits, leading to blue collar middle-class life for decades.
-Some blacks were also able to move up the ranks to supervisory and management positions.
+Some Blacks were also able to move up the ranks to supervisory and management positions.
 The CIO also succeeded in organizing Chicago's steel industry.